Mc-Zen/zero/README.md

 #let set-group(
   size:       int = 3,
   separator:  content = sym.space.thin,
-  threshold:  int = 5
+  threshold:  int | dictionary = 5
 )
 ```
 - `size: int = 3` : Determines the size of the groups.
 - `separator: content = sym.space.thin` : Separator between groups.
-- `threshold: int = 5` : Necessary number of digits needed for digit grouping to kick in.
+- `threshold: int | dictionary = 5` : Necessary number of digits needed for digit grouping to kick in.
 Four-digit numbers for example are usually not grouped at all since they can still be read easily.
+This parameter also accepts dictionary arguments of the form `(integer: int, fractional: int)` to allow turning on grouping for only the integer or fractional part, for example `(integer: 5, fractional: calc.inf)`.